OpenMDAO/OpenMDAO-Framework/docs/simple/doe.rst

 To run a DOE we use the :ref:`DOEdriver <DOEdriver.py>`, which serves as the driver any time you want to run any kind of DOE.
-To specify the specific type of DOE you set the *DOEgenerator* atrribute.
+To specify the specific type of DOE you set the *DOEgenerator* attribute.
 In this case we used :ref:`FullFactorial <FullFactorial.py>`, but any of the DOEgenerators would work.

 You can see that this code does not look a whole lot different than the code from the previous tutorials